iacutone/iacutone.github.io/source/_posts/2016-05-15-find-and-replace-text.markdown

 ack hello -l | xargs sed -i '' 's/hello/bye/g'
 ```

-The -i flag allows for in place editing on the file. in the regex, the s replaces hello with bye and the g indicates globally, in case hello is found more than once in the file.
+The -i flag allows for in place editing on the file.
+In the regex, the s replaces hello with bye and the g indicates globally, in case hello is found more than once in the file.
 The '' is sending the change into the correct output file.